 4. Fewer Resources

 2020 led to massive budget cuts within many organizations - with the marketing department being the first to see a reduction in spending.
-Despite expectations, even as we near the end of 2021, the latest Gartner research has shown that this team will continue operating within their newfound budget - well into the future.
+Despite expectations, the latest Gartner research has shown that this team will continue operating within their newfound budget - well into the future.
 As a result, marketing teams are reevaluating how to do their jobs with fewer people, capital and resources.

 What Does This All Mean?

-As marketing teams prepare for 2022, they need to find ways to address this difficult situation, where they need to create more content for more channels...but with less resources.
+Marketing teams need to find ways to address this difficult situation - they need to create more content for more channels...but with less resources.
 Specifically, they need to find ways to: